rknellx/rknellx.github.io/README.md

                  firebird-dev libmemcached-dev libgpg-error-dev \
                  libgcrypt11-dev libgcrypt20-dev

 For Debian based systems, such as Kali, some packages may not be accessible.
-I did not install libmysqlclient-dev, but I did locate the package https://packages.debian.org/stretch/libgcrypt11-dev
+I did not install libmysqlclient-dev, but I did locate the package libgcryp11-dev package here: https://packages.debian.org/stretch/libgcrypt11-dev

 To install the missing package for SMB2 support, run: sudo apt install libsmbclient-dev